 And that’s it!
 Equal parts of those four ingredients plus a dash of sea salt and black pepper to taste will give you the most delicious and healthy honey mustard dressing that you’ve ever had.

-- 1/4 cup raw honey
+1/4 cup raw or all-natural honey

-- 1/4 cup dijon mustard (I prefer Sir Kensington’s)
+1/4 cup dijon mustard (I prefer Sir Kensington’s)

-- 1/4 cup apple cider vinegar
+1/4 cup apple cider vinegar

-- 1/4 cup extra virgin olive oil
+1/4 cup extra virgin olive oil

 a few turns of freshly cracked black pepper